-In recent years, software architecture is less and less seen as only the components and connectors constituting a system's principal design, and more and more as a set of principal design decisions governing a system [1, 2].
-The idea to gather the architectural knowledge about a software system became a focus of the software architecture community.
-Key in this context is to document not only the components and connectors, but also the rationale for an architectural design using means such as architectural decision models.
-An architectural decision model (ADM) documents the decision-making process leading to an architectural design in terms of the architectural design decisions (ADDs) made and their relations (e.g., follow-up decisions, implication dependencies).
-The ADDs and their relations are collected in a structured form, for example, by using text templates and/or diagrammatic modeling based on a metamodel for ADDs [3, 4].
+In recent years, software architecture is less and less seen as only the components and connectors constituting a system's principal design, and more and more as a set of principal design decisions governing a system [22, 31].
+With this, the idea to gather the architectural knowledge about a software system became a focus of the software architecture community.
+Key in this context is to document not only the components and the connectors which constitute an architectural structure, but also the rationale for an architectural design using means such as architectural decision models.
+An architectural decision model (ADM) documents the decision-making process leading to an architectural design in terms of the architectural design decisions (ADDs) made and their relations (e.g., follow-up decisions, implication dependency).
+The ADDs and their relations are collected in a structured form, for example, by using text templates and/or diagrammatic modeling based on a meta-model for ADDs [23, 32, 37].

 In this paper, we address the decision making for a particular kind of software architectures: software architectures based on one or more software platforms.
 A software platform is a collection of software sub-systems, like communication middleware and databases, and interfaces which together form a reusable infrastructure for developing a set of related software applications.
-To build a concrete application by reusing software artifacts in a platform, the platform lays out a customization and configuration process on top of its interfaces [5].
+To build a concrete application by reusing software artifacts in a platform, the platform lays out a customization and configuration process on top of its interfaces [16].
 A software platform, therefore, abstracts from details inside and underneath the platform and thereby facilitates developing, maintaining, and deploying domain-specific software applications.
 Today, many software systems are based on software platforms.
 Examples include SAP R/3 for enterprise resource planning, the Facebook Platform for social networks, Amazon's S3 for distributed data storage, Google's Android and Apple's iOS platforms for mobile applications, and Mobicents as a reusable VoIP infrastructure.

 Architectural design decisions (ADDs) must be captured for each and every architecture when being designed.
 Documenting ADDs in a disciplined manner is tedious work consuming critical amounts of time.
-Besides, ADDs depend on the amount of knowledge available at a relatively early time in the software development process; and architects cannot leverage any scaffolding in ADD documentation processes [6].
-At the same time, certain design decisions taken in a given technical domain, such as SOA and servicebased platform integration, are found to be taken repetitively.
+Besides, ADDs depend on the amount of knowledge available at a relatively early time in the software development process; and architects cannot leverage any scaffolding in ADD documentation processes [18].
+At the same time, certain design decisions taken in a given technical domain, such as SOA and service-based platform integration, are found to be taken repetitively.
 This is due to certain design decisions reflecting established design knowledge in the field; or certain technology or development process choices being firm requirements in the field.
-It has been proposed to base the applicationgeneric knowledge in decision models on software patterns [6, 7] by reusing the recurring knowledge embodied in the pattern descriptions.
-In this context, we address the following research questions that have, to the best of our knowledge, not been addressed so far:
+It has been proposed to base the application-generic knowledge in decision models on software patterns [18, 38] by reusing the recurring knowledge embodied in the pattern descriptions.
+Lacking prior work, to the best of our knowledge, we addressed the following research question: